-Class B11 and G11 will be played in accordance with the Swedish Floorball Federation (SIBF) rules for the age group, i.e. there are no tables or play off counting.
-Instead there will be a group stage with 7 teams in each group.
-Class B11 and G11 play with ordinary size goals, thus without suspensions.
+Class B11 will be played in accordance with the Swedish Floorball Federation (SIBF) rules for the age group, i.e. with four players on the court and a goalkeeper, on a smaller court and with junior size goals and there are no tables or play off counting.
+Instead there will be a group stage with 6-7 teams in each group.
+Class B11 play with ordinary size goals, thus without suspensions.
+Penalties can be imposed.
 In the last match for each team each player will receive a medal.

 Group matches: 2 x 15 minutes

 Running clock will apply in all matches.
 The last minute in play off matches, game time will be effective.
 If the score difference in a match is 10 goals or more, time will NOT be stopped when scoring or when suspension.

 § 5.
 Time out